ome/training-docker/_episodes/14-practical.md

 OMERO offers several import options:

 * Import by moving an image from one location to the server where OMERO is running.
-This is commonly done by users via the Desktop client.
+This is commonly done by users via the Desktop (typically OMERO.insight) client.
 * Import "in-place".
-This means that a symbolic link between OMERO and the image's location i.e. the image does not move.
+This means that a symbolic link between OMERO and the image's location is created, i.e. the image does neither move nor it is copied.

 For more details please visit [import scenarios](https://omero.readthedocs.io/en/stable/sysadmins/import-scenarios.html)

-We will focus on the "in-place" import option, this will match a local setup i.e. an OMERO server running on a machine with a storage mounted.
+We will focus on the "in-place" import option, this will match a real-life setup in many imaging facilities, i.e. an OMERO server running on a machine with a storage mounted.
 In our case a Ubuntu Virtual Machine with OMERO running using Docker containers and the mounted storage being ``/tmp``.

-First we download a sample PNG image in the ``/tmp`` folder of the VM.
+First we download a sample PNG image into the ``/tmp`` folder of the VM.

 ~~~
 wget https://downloads.openmicroscopy.org/images/PNG/will/WesternBlots/Hela-frctns-DM1a-5.12.png -O /tmp/Hela-frctns-DM1a-5.12.png